PhD Top-Up Scholarships

 About the Scholarships

-It is expected that candidates will apply for a full scholarship in the September UNSW Scholarships round, to commence study in 2025.
+It is expected that candidates will apply for a full scholarship in the August UNSW Scholarships round, to commence study in 2027.
 More Information about scholarships can be found at Postgraduate Research Scholarships.

 All potential candidates must meet the eligibility requirements for entry to a research higher degree program at UNSW, including the English language, qualifications and residency requirements.
+Due to the limited number of scholarships available, international candidates are unlikely to be competitively ranked without relevant, first-authored papers.

-See below for full details on the research projects eligible for a top-up scholarship.
+See below for full details on the research areas eligible for a top-up scholarship.
 Top-up scholarships are not currently available for other projects.
 Any questions about the research projects should be emailed to: cbdrh@unsw.edu.au

 How to apply

-Research projects eligible for a top-up scholarship
+Research areas eligible for a top-up scholarship